HTV04/open_agb_firm/README.md

 If you happen to stumble over another bug, please [open an issue](https://github.com/profi200/open_agb_firm/issues) or contact profi200 via other platforms.

 ## Hardware Limitations
-open_agb_firm runs GBA games natively, as in using the 3DS's built-in GBA hardware.
-Unfortunately, this comes with limiations compared to GBA emulators.
+open_agb_firm using the 3DS's built-in GBA hardware.
+Unfortunately, this comes with limitations compared to GBA emulators.
 This is a list of limitations we can't solve in software or are very hard to work around.
 * 64+ MiB (512+ Mbit) games and homebrew.
 * Games with extra hardware built into the cartridge (except RTC, or real-time clock).
 Patches are required.
 * Proper save autodetection (can't find save type during gameplay).